Donchy/git-tutorial/README.md

-##git init
+## git init
-..initialization of repository
+.. initialization of repository

-#git status
+# git status
 show the status of repository

-#directory .git
+# directory .git
 work tree attached to the repository